-1. Conduct a needs assessment to determine what needs our students have and how they are/are not being met.

-- 2. Make available information on direct services provided by MCAA and referrals to service providers within the community. - 3.
+- 1. Conduct a needs assessment to determine what needs our students have and how they are/are not being met. - 2.
+Make available information on direct services provided by MCAA and referrals to service providers within the community. - 3.
 Establish links with local organizations and businesses interested in offering MCAA students opportunities for community projects. - 4.
 Teachers and students will be provided with training on recognizing signs of depression and potential suicide. - 5.
-Meet with all students on academic contract and behavior contract in order to find ways to make these students successful.
+Meet with all students considered at riisk in order to find ways to make these students successful.